 Lead partner: UN University Institute onComputing and Society

-Supporting the work of the three EQUALS Coalitions, the Research Group – led by the UN University Institute for Computing & Society – is fundamental to our emphasis on evidence-driven actions.
+Supporting the work of the three EQUALS Coalitions, the Research Coalition – led by the Oslo Metropolitan University and The Georgia Institute of Technology(co-lead partner) – is fundamental to our emphasis on evidence-driven actions.

 Because data credibility is crucial, the group’s initial work will center around developing robust resources for collecting, evaluating, analyzing and presenting quantitative and qualitative data derived from a wide and highly diverse variety of sources.
 In addition to direct sourcing of data from technology and other relevant institutions and industries, the group will be exploring at how innovative technology platforms themselves might help in data collection – for example, through user-generated reporting on a range of gender issues.